icon-project/documentation/score/writing-score.md

 ## Structure of SCORE

-SCORE is a software program written in Python.
-There should be main class which has member variables and methods.
-Main class is described in configuration file “package.json”, so nodes are able to know what codes should be executed at first.
-Actually, this main class should have at least three methods which are supposed to be invoked at loading, installing, and updating SCORE respectively.
-In addition, main class has more than one external method, which is supposed to be invoked by transactions from EOA or other Smart Contracts, and may update the internal state.
-Main class also has variables to store state, and all variables should be stored in state database, which will mentioned below as VarDB, DictDB, and ArrayDB.
+SCORE is a collection of codes written in Python.
+There should be a main class which has member variables and methods.
+The main class should be specified in the `package.json` file as the value of `main_score` field, so that nodes are able to know what class should be loaded and executed at first.
+Actually, the main class should have at least three methods which are supposed to be invoked at loading, installing and updating SCORE respectively.
+In addition, the main class should have more than one external method, which are supposed to be invoked by transactions from EOA or other Smart Contracts, and may update the internal states.
+The main class can have member variables to store its states, and those variables should be incorporated with the state database, which will be mentioned later as VarDB, DictDB, and ArrayDB.

-Following is example of main class which we have just generated by TBears’ init command.
+The following is a content of the main class which we have just generated by T-Bears `init` command.

 ```python
 from iconservice import *

 TAG = 'HelloWorld'

 class HelloWorld(IconScoreBase):